cefolger/needsmoredojo/README.md

 And you reference your packages absolutely as "package/subfolder/module" Then set your source directory to "Source/JavaScript"

-*Relative paths vs absolute paths*: When using the "Add new import" feature to import project modules, you will get both absolute and relative path syntax.
-If you want the relative path option to appear as the first item, check the "Prefer relative paths" checkbox.

-Finally, you can use the auto-detection features to get suggestions on your source locations.
+You can use the auto-detection features to get suggestions on your source locations.
 For the dojo sources, it will scan for "dojo.js."
 For your project, it will scan for JavaScript files that have dojo modules and give you a list of possible choices.

 Hit "apply" to make sure your settings are saved.

+##### Organize AMD Imports

+This option appears under the Code menu.
+It sorts imports alphabetically on the module path.
+It also removes any duplicates and normalizes quotes.

-##### Functionality
+##### Add AMD Import

-The plugin adds the following options under the Code menu:
-- **Organize AMD Imports**: Sorts imports alphabetically, removes duplicates, and normalizes quotes
-- **Add new AMD Import**: pops up a dialog.
-Type in the name of a dojo module.
-A second dialog will popup giving a list of suggestions.
-The module will then be inserted in the define argument list and corresponding function parameter.
-For example:
-    - Press Ctrl+Shift+O, 2
-    - Enter 'BorderContainer', press enter
-    - 'dijit/layout/BorderContainer' is the first choice presented.
-Press enter
-    - The import will be inserted in both the define's argument list and the function's parameter list
-    - You can also press Ctrl+Shift+O, 2 when the cursor is over a module.
-For example, the following scenarios will result in "Button" being filled in the add module text field (the cursor is represented by an underscore):
+Access this option with Ctrl+Shift+O, 2.
+A dialog will popup where you can type the name of the dojo module.
+Type the name of the module you would like to import and press enter.
+A dialog will then appear listing possibilities.
+Select one and press enter, the module will be inserted for you.

+> Note: If you don't set the location of your project sources, this feature will search for them in the directory containing all of the dojo sources

+By default, this feature prioritizes absolute path syntax for module paths.
+You can change this in the settings dialog by checking "Prefer relative paths"

+You can also import an AMD plugin by using <module>!<resource id>.
+For example, to import an i18n resource, type i18!<path to resource file>

+Finally, you can access this option when your cursor is near a module name, either in a new expression or reference.
+Press Ctrl+Shift+O, 2 in these cases and the dialog will be pre-populated.
+In the following examples, the _ represents the cursor, and both cases will result in "Button" being the initial value:

 <pre>
     new Button_({});
 </pre>